 To have a fully secure system requires encryption, user authentication, and document & cell-level security.
 Old school relational based approaches can generally handle these kinds of security requirements.
 However, security and reliability is where many of the new NoSQL and Hadoop-based technologies fall down.

 The database with the best security of all the NoSQL databases is MarkLogic.
 MarkLogic is the only NoSQL database with NIAP Common Criteria certification.
 It is extensively used by intelligence agencies.
 In fact, MarkLogic has had government-grade security from the start.
-For a more in-depth look at MarkLogic security see https://www.marklogic.com/what-is-marklogic/features/certified-security/.
+For a more in-depth look, please see our MarkLogic Server security page.

 Enterprise Ready – Data Integrity

 If you are storing billions of documents in a repository you need to be sure that all the data that is supposed to be there is there.
 Providing inaccurate responses to subpoenas or customer inquiries can lead to fines and damaged reputations.
 The basic key to data integrity is ACID (Atomicity, Consistency, Isolation, Durability) transactions.
 ACID is the key to transactional consistency and data integrity.
 With ACID, if a database claims a record is committed, it is.